MLGB3/buildout.mlgb/WHEREIS.md

 55 23 * * *     export MLGBADMINPW=blessing; ${buildout:directory}/parts/jobs/reindex.sh > ${buildout:directory}/parts/jobs/reindex.log 2>&1
 ```

-The first line specifies that, at startup/reboot, the server should run the parts/jobs/mlgbctl script with a parameter of startnoindex.
+The first line specifies that, at startup/reboot, the server should run the parts/jobs/mlgbctl script with a parameter of *startnoindex*.
 This will ensure that apache and solr will re-serve the application in the event of a reboot/shutdown scenario.
 If the reindexing needs to be run this can be done via **parts/jobs/reindex.sh**.

 The second line schedules the **reindex.sh** script to run at 5 to midnight every night.